Ytchen981/RoPE_investigate/README.md

 To run the code, one may specify the arguments required by the original code with **one additional argument ``mask_threshold``** which determines the threshold for WPGM to decide whether masking the gradient of the weight vector or not.

-## Applying AWS to Your Own Code
+## Applying AWM to Your Own Code

 Generally, the method is a plug-in for any fine-tuning framework of LLMs with RoPE.
 Currently, we provide implementation for `LoRA` in the `peft` package.
-The main code is provided in `AWS.py`, where `register_mask_hook` register backward hooks masking the gradient and `remove_hooks` removes the hooks.
+The main code is provided in `AWM.py`, where `register_mask_hook` register backward hooks masking the gradient and `remove_hooks` removes the hooks.

-To apply AWS to a fine-tuning framework is simple.
+To apply AWM to a fine-tuning framework is simple.
 Before peft fine-tuning, register the hooks with

 ```handle_dict = register_mask_hook(model, model_name_or_path,  threshold=mask_threshold)```